 They’re usually one of the four following types:

 - Fixed date

-You can find out more information about the different classes of service here.
+Read more about the different classes of service1.

 Our team identified the following classes of service:

 - Standard: for all other items requested by the delivery team.
 They had associated service level agreements (SLAs).

 - Intangible: long term initiatives to improve work (automation, use of new tools, platform migrations, etc.).

 At this point, it’s useful to have a checklist of the elements likely to be included, for example: